YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MEMORYRECURSIVE, Memory Subsystem called recursively

-Run Time Error: This indicates that YottaDB/GT.M made an error calling the memory subsystem.
+Run Time Error: This indicates that YottaDB made an error calling the memory subsystem.

 Action: Report the entire incident context to your YottaDB support channel.